How Couples Therapy can help

 In couples therapy my primary aim is to support you in your ability to be present both with your own experience and with your partner, particularly when relating becomes difficult.
 I'll help you to stay present with an open heart and open mind in the midst of challenging circumstances, allowing you to respond to the situation by bringing your deepest capacities of clarity, calm, curiosity, compassion, courage, confidence, creativity and connectedness.
 With these qualities available you will learn to communicate in a way that is most likely to ensure that you are heard and understood, and be able to clearly hear what your partner is saying, regardless of the manner in which they may be saying it.
 Then you can work through differences, conflicts, past injuries/hurts, sexual difficulties and find creative solutions to any difficulties you face.
 Please bear in mind that these results do not guarantee that you will decide to stay together as a couple.
 If either of you are questioning whether to stay in the relationship I will support you to explore that question together without holding an assumption or agenda in regards to that question myself.
 If either of you, or both of you, decide to end the relationship I can support you through that process.

-A deeper look at how I work using Internal Family Systems (IFS)
+A deeper look at how I work with couples using Internal Family Systems (IFS)

 My approach when working with couples is based on the Internal Family Systems model adapted to working with couples by Toni Herbine-Blanke.
 You can take a look here first for an outline of IFS.